lalitdotdev/social-sentiment-analysis/README.md

 This repository explores sentiment and social network analysis in the context of social media platforms.
 Leveraging NLP techniques, including traditional ML and BERT models, it conducts sentiment analysis on a dataset of 1.6 million Twitter tweets.

-Certainly!
-Below is a comprehensive GitHub README template for your project.
-Please note that you should replace the placeholders with your actual project details.

 # Analysis of Some Aspects of Social Networking